mzmine/mzmine_documentation/docs/terminology/general-terminology.md

 The **mass accuracy** is defined as the difference between the measured value (accurate mass) and the true value (exact mass).
 It can be expressed either in **absolute (mDa)** or **relative (ppm)** units.

 ### **Monoisotopic mass**
-Exact mass of an ion calculated using the mass of the lightest isotope of each element.
+Exact mass of an ion calculated by using the mass of the naturally most abundant isotope of each element.

 ### **Isotopic pattern**

 Isotopic (or isotope) pattern describes a set of peaks related to the ions with the same chemical formula but containing different isotopes; e.g. the 16 and 17 mass/charge peaks in a CH4 sample arising from <sup>12</sup>CH<sub>4</sub><sup>+</sup> and <sup>13</sup>CH<sub>4</sub><sup>+</sup> ions.

 ### **Mass resolution**
-**Resolution** describes an ability of MS method to distinguish two peaks of different mass-to-charge ratios.
+**Resolution** describes an ability of mass spectrometers to distinguish two peaks of different mass-to-charge ratios.
 Can be interchangeably used with [mass resolving power](general-terminology.md#mass-resolving-power)

 [Wikipedia article on MS resolution](https://en.wikipedia.org/wiki/Resolution_(mass_spectrometry))